outrightcoffee/Undergrad-Projects-README/README.md

 Completed:

+Senior Capstone Project - Machine Learning Stock Evaluator Flask Application:

+   Using Scikit-Learn, the user trains an AI to predict stock ratings with confirmation from commercial rating companies such as Zacks, MarketBeat, and WallStreetZen.

 Simulated Disaster Recovery Robot:

    In CoppeliaSim EDU, Basic quadcopter robot with LiDAR object dectection and undermounted camera are simulated.
 Scripting done in Lua.
 Basic collision detection and routing are present for scanning "disaster areas"